JordanH821/CS-546-Final-Project/README.md

   - Links to login and signup pages
 - Login Page
   - Allows a user to log in to the site
+  - To use the seed data use -- username: test@stevens.edu password: JH123
 - Sign Up Page
   - Allows a user to create an account on the site
 - Dashboard Page